 The Fund has established the following Share classes: Class A Shares (A), Class C Shares (C), Institutional Shares (IS) and Class R6 Shares (R6), each representing interests in a single portfolio of securities.
-This Prospectus relates to the IS and R6 classes.
+This prospectus relates to the IS class and R6 class.
 All Share classes have different sales charges and/or other expenses which affect their performance.
 Please note that certain purchase restrictions may apply.
 Contact your financial intermediary or call 1-800-341-7400 for more information concerning the other classes.